 First, the binary state of the signals allows us to naturally set $p=2$, which substantially reduces the dimension of the probability space.

-Second, the binary state of the signals favors small $k$.
-In conventional TE-based reconstruction, the order $k$ is introduced to prevent the mis-inference due to strong history dependent of a signal \cite{schreiber2000measuring}.
+Second, the binary state of the signals permits the use of a small $k$.
+In conventional TE-based reconstruction, the order $k$ is introduced to prevent the mis-inference due to strong history dependence of a signal \cite{schreiber2000measuring}.
 In general, $k$ should be chosen at which the signal's auto-correlation function (ACF) decays to nearly zero, as shown in Fig. \ref{fig:recon-pipeline}.
-For the binary time series from neuronal spiking activity, the ACF decays to near-zero within $1$ ms (orange in Fig. \ref{fig3}b), which is significantly faster than for continuous-valued voltage time series (dark green in Fig. \ref{fig3}b).
-As near-zero ACF indicates uncorrelatedness to the signal's self-history, allowing the binary time series to be treated as independent random variables (see Ref. \cite{zhang2019bet} that shows uncorrelatedness is equivalent to independence for binary random variables).
-This ensures the use of small $k=\hat{k}$ in PTD-TE.
-In the resting part of this work, we choose $\hat{k}=1$ for reconstructing HH networks (with $\hat{k}$ selected similarly for other nonlinear networks based on their ACFs).
+For the binary time series from neuronal spiking activity, the ACF decays to near-zero within $1$ ms (orange in Fig. \ref{fig:HH3}(f)), which is significantly faster than for continuous-valued voltage time series (dark green in Fig. \ref{fig:HH3}(f)).
+As a near-zero ACF indicates uncorrelatedness with the signal's own history, allowing the binary time series to be treated as independent random variables (see Ref. \cite{zhang2019bet} that shows uncorrelatedness is equivalent to independence for binary random variables).
+This ensures the validity of using a small order parameter $k=\hat{k}$ in PDIF.
+In the remaining part of this work, we choose $\hat{k}=1$ for reconstructing HH networks (with $\hat{k}$ selected similarly for other nonlinear networks based on their ACFs).

-Third, by introducing an additional time delay parameter, PTD-TE further reduces the order $l$.
+Third, by introducing an additional time delay parameter, PDIF further reduces the order $l$.
 In conventional TE-based reconstruction, $l$ must be chosen to cover the typical time-scale of the inter-neuronal interactions to distinguish connected neuronal pairs from unconnected ones.
-However, following the PTD-TE reconstruction pipeline (Fig. \ref{fig:recon-pipeline}), PTD-TE scans over the time delay to find the optimal time delay that can maximize the ratio between connected and unconnected pairs with minimal $l$.
-Considering the 3-neuron system shown in Fig. \ref{fig:HH3}a, with the optimal time delay $\tau=3$ ms, PTD-TE achieves the best reconstruction performance at $l=1$, \textit{i.e.} the ratio $T^\mathrm{PTD}_{X\to Y}/T^\mathrm{PTD}_{X\to Z}$ reaches its maximum, which $\tau=0$ ms requires $l\ge 5$ for comparable results, as shown in Fig. \ref{fig3}c.
-For the 3-neuron system in Fig. \ref{fig:HH3}e, we obtain similar results in shown in Fig. \ref{fig3}d.
+However, following the pipeline (Fig. \ref{fig:recon-pipeline}), PDIF determines the optimal time delay by scanning across delays to maximize the mutual information between neuron pairs, thereby improving the separability of connected and unconnected pairs with minimal $l$.
+Considering the three-neuron system shown in Fig. \ref{fig:HH3}(a), with the optimal time delay $\tau=3$ ms, PDIF achieves the best reconstruction performance at $l=1$, {i.e.} the ratio $I_{X\to Y}/I_{X\to Z}$ reaches its maximum.
+In contrast, if one simply sets $\tau=0$ ms, it requires $l\ge 5$ for achieving comparable results, as shown in Fig. \ref{fig:HH3}(g).
+For the three-neuron system in Fig. \ref{fig:HH3-confounder}(a), we obtain similar results as shown in Fig. \ref{fig:HH3}(i).